Grimjoff/Grimjoff/README.md

 - 🛒 **[Discord-Twitch-Bridge](https://github.com/Grimjoff/Discord-Twitch-Bridge)**
-  (JS) A lightweight JavaScript bot that forwards Twitch messages to a Discord channel via webhooks in real time
+  (JS) A lightweight JavaScript bot that forwards messages between a Twitch Stream and a Discord channel via webhooks in real time

 ---